Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Spotify | RSS | More

 Understanding paperback formats in the U.S.

-Here is an explanation of the differences between the two main types of paperback books: mass-market paperbacks, and trade paperbacks.
-As a self-publisher, these are the two formats that you will be typically dealing with most often.
-Therefore, you need to be familiar with and understand the similarities and differences between them.
-So, here is quick discussion and explanation of mass-market paperbacks and trade paperbacks.
+Here is an explanation of the differences between the two main paperback books: mass-market paperbacks and trade paperbacks.
+As a self-publisher, these are the two formats you will typically deal with.
+Therefore, you must be familiar with and understand the similarities and differences.
+So, here is a quick discussion and explanation of mass-market and trade paperbacks.

 2. Trade paperback; and,

 3. Mass-market paperback.